tahreezz3/StackedML-Perovskites/README.md

 ### Meta-Models

-The meta-learners combine base model predictions and are selected based on performance:
+The meta-learners combine base model predictions and selects the best meta-model based on performance:

 #### For Regression
 - Ridge Regression